SyMenu allows you to manage portable applications resident on local or removable drives and acts as a Start Menu replacement.

 SyWebLink supports and accepts the following protocols: http://, https:// and ftp://.

-SyWebLink has got the same properties than SyContainer.
+SyWebLink has the same properties as SyContainer.

 Windows Command property supports every command included in Windows command console.

 (ask for "path" in windows command to know registered path in your system).
-Otherwise full path must be specified.
+Otherwise a full path must be specified.

-- makes Mouse properties dialog appears
+- makes Mouse properties dialog appear

 - makes Mouse properties dialog and Performance monitor appear.
-Besides in command window SyMenu executes dir command for C:\ unit
+Besides in command window, SyMenu executes dir command for C:\ unit

 For example if you want to list folders and files inside the Windows folder of your host PC you have to write: dir "c:\Windows"